Film Production

 Modules

-The module will support you as you gain an understanding of employment opportunities available within the film and media industry during your time at Winchester.
-You will explore a variety of strategies and techniques used by early career filmmakers to gain experience within the industry, such as the development of CV writing skills, the development of a professional social media presence and the process of finding potential work experience.
-Additional approaches such as freelancing and starting a business are also covered.
+This module offers students the opportunity to gain a core understanding of the professional skills needed by filmmakers to thrive in the industry.
+The module starts with a particular focus on the development of ‘soft skills’ needed by students to develop their understanding of the commitment and practice needed by film crews to successfully produce a short film.
+The module will also support students as they gain an understanding of employment opportunities available to them within the film and media industry during their time studying at university.
+A variety of strategies and techniques used by early career filmmakers to gain experience within the film and media industry will be explored, such as the development of CV writing skills, the development of a professional social media presence and the processes of finding potential work experience opportunities.
+Additional approaches such as freelancing and starting a business will also be covered.
+The module aims to develop a student’s understanding of how to approach finding work opportunities within these industries and the professional skills needed to succeed within the film and media industry.

 This module offers you the opportunity, through intensive hands-on training, of gaining core competencies in professional cinematography and sound-recording equipment and a chosen piece of editing software for use in both drama and documentary production work.
 Throughout the module you will hone your skills and creativity and be tested through weekly exercises designed to foster knowledge and practical application across both drama and documentary disciplines.